-Please note that the events mentioned in question seven higher up on this page are not organised by the Dutch Centre but by Vereniging Neerlandia W : www.neerlandia.org .
+Please note that the events mentioned in the answer to question 7 are not organised by the Dutch Centre but by Vereniging Neerlandia W : www.neerlandia.org .

 This clarification added 2014-11-19 at the request of Marianne Denney.

 Comments and feedback regarding this site

 Please use the “Leave a Reply” form on selected pages to let the web-editor know of anything that ought to be included, amended or omitted; comments are read and moderated by the web-editor, may -or not- be published : please indicate your request to delete after reading.

 Please do not use this form to advise the Society’s Administrative Office of any changes relating to your membership : those details are listed on the Contact Details page.